 93. The practice of meditation completes a yoga practice, and can be the hardest element to achieve, much less master.

 94. The joy from seeing the presents I have bestowed to my friends used and used again fills me up with enormous joy.

 95. You should never underestimate the value of emotional support from your spouse or life partner.

 96. It is wise to be open to holistic medicine, prevention, and slow healing process in favor of fast medical approaches of invasive alternatives.

 97. A good massage hurts when you are getting it.
 A fantastic massage hurts different places for a few days after getting it, and it defines sweet torture for the senses.

 99. Like it or not, patience is a virtue you either possess or need to develop for survival and success in today’s mad wonderful world.

 100. Don’t lose touch with your own heart, mind, soul, body.
 Nurture each one often, and whatever you do, do not become complacent about life.

-Please leave me your beautiful thoughts and tell me your favorite among the list or perhaps share with me your own lesson of 2009 about Life or Blogging.
+Please leave me your beautiful thoughts and tell me your favorite among the list or perhaps share with me your own lessons about Life or Blogging.